mohsenrahmanikivi/SmartBLock/README.md

 cd C:\Program Files\Bitcoin
 ```

 - Then run the RPC server with  user:password on the Test-net network (consider in this implementation rpc user is "user" and rpc password is "password".
-It is hardcoded , so if you want to change it you to reproduce the project)
+It is hardcoded, so if you want to change it you to reproduce the project)

 ```sh
 bitcoin-qt -testnet -server -rpcpassword=password -rpcuser=user -rpcallowip=0.0.0.0/0 -rpcbind=192.168.137.1